Same-sex marriage in tribal nations in the United States: Mashantucket Pequot Tribal Nation

 Since April 29, 2010, the Connecticut-based Mashantucket Pequot Tribal Nation's law states that "Two persons may be joined in marriage on the Mashantucket Pequot Reservation" without specifying gender.
 This was a change from the 2008 code, which specified that "A man and a woman may be joined in marriage on the Mashantucket Pequot Reservation".

 In June 2010, the Mashantucket Pequot Tribal Nation approved an anti-discrimination ordinance which prohibits discrimination based on sexual orientation and gender identity.

 Menominee Indian Tribe of Wisconsin

 The Tribal Council of the Menominee Indian Tribe of Wisconsin approved a marriage law on November 3, 2016, which states under section 6, that marriage "creates a union between two (2) persons, regardless of their sex (or gender)".

 Northern Arapaho Tribe

 The first same-sex marriage at the Shoshone and Arapaho Tribal Court (which the Northern Arapaho Tribe shares with the Eastern Shoshone Tribe) on the Wind River Indian Reservation in Wyoming was registered on November 14, 2014.

+Nottawaseppi Huron Band of Potawatomi

+The Nottawaseppi Huron Band of Potawatomi in Michigan enacted a Marriage Code on March 16, 2023, which states in paragraph 7.7-5(A) that the band recognizes "as valid and binding any marriage between two consenting adults without regard to gender, conducted in compliance with the laws of the jurisdiction in which such marriage was formalized".

+Prior to this they had followed state law.